alaa-shuaibi/openflights-graph/README.md

 **Summary**: This program loads in data from https://openflights.org/data.html into a graph that supports BFS, DFS, Dijkstra, and Landmark algorithms.

-**Requirements**: This program was designed to run on the EWS machines at UIUC.
-To run this program on your machine, refer to https://courses.engr.illinois.edu/cs225/fa2020/resources/own-machine/ for instructions.
-Keep in mind, these instructions are written for UIUC students taking CS 225 so feel free to find other guides meant for a broader audience.
+**Requirements**: To run this program, you just need to be able to run and compile C++ and also have the C++ standard library installed.

 **How to use this program**: